Walking The Warrior’s Path

 There are people who have a stirring inside them–—qualities that lay dormant, potential untapped, energy to give and aspirations unfulfilled.

-You’re one of these people.
+Are you one of these people?

 Four Disciplines – One Path